chadwickthebold/allsongsmap/README.md

 * sqlite3 commands are prefixed with a period
 * allsongsmap = project, musicmapper = app, webapp = client interface, externs = external resources
 * all test commands go in /dev folder
+* use https://www.hurl.it/ to mock api requests and visualize NPRML response

 ## Keys

-Keys should be stored in exportKeys.sh.
-As of now, you need to login to vagrant 1 time upon provisioning and run
+Keys should be stored in keys.prop, which gets cat'd into .bash_profile
 ```
+export NPRKEY='. . .'
-. ./allsongsmap/exportKeys.sh
+export SONGKICKKEY='. . .'
 ```

-where exportKeys.sh is an executable script containing NPRKEY and SONGKICKKEY variables

 ## Steps to get project running